-2. Focus on Context: Background Knowledge

-Choose one or two of the following task types (A-D)
+1. Focus on Context: Choose one or two of the following task types:

-Task A: Focus on the programme (situational knowledge).
-Write a short text providing introductory information about the programme - a reading text containing the type of information a person who chose to listen to it would know about.
-Devise true, false and doesn't say statements to make sure students have basic facts and don't start with mistaken assumptions.
-You could include foreign words, if appropriate.
+Task A: Focus on the programme.
+Write a short introduction of the programme - the type of information a person who chose to listen to it would know about.
+Devise true, false and doesn't say statements.
 For example,